Alaska Nurse Aide Registry

 - No contact hours of continuing education and no monetarily compensated employment as a CNA are required for nurse aides that have held certification for less than a year.

-How to Transfer your Out-of-State CNA Certification to Alaska
+How Do You Transfer Your Out-of-State CNA Certification to Alaska?

 In order for a CNA certificate to be successfully transferred from other states to Alaska, a cumulative fee of $279 will be applied and is broken down as follows: